 The material contained on this website is shared as a public service and to further the scientific goals of the Elasmo Project.
 All text and images are the exclusive property of the Elasmo Project.
 Information on this website may be used for private study, but may not otherwise be published, duplicated, or modified in any way without the prior written permission of Rima W. Jabado.

 The Elasmo Project aims to gain a better understanding of shark and ray species (diversity, abundance, and distribution) as well as the threats they are facing.
 The project was started as part of a PhD study lead by Rima Jabado in the United Arab Emirates (UAE).
-Results from her research indicated that elasmobranchs in the UAE were being targeted not only for local consumption but also for the trade in shark products (especially fins and meat).
+Results from her research indicated that sharks and rays in the UAE were being targeted not only for local consumption but also for the trade in shark products (especially fins and meat).
 Her study clearly showed that many species were being heavily exploited and that the fishery was unsustainable.
-While there are some regulations and management measures across the region to protect certain species, data on most elasmobranchs remains sparse and there is still a lack of understanding of the conservation status of these animals.
+While there are some regulations and management measures across the region to protect certain species, data on most sharks and rays remains sparse and there is still a lack of understanding of the conservation status of these animals.
 It is likely that without accurate and scientifically based information to support conservation measures, governments in the region will not prioritise elasmobranch protection.

-You can download our project brochure and posters below:
+You can download our project brochure (2014) and some posters below: